 Major economic report out this morning, from Risky Business.
 There’s a press conference at 0830 ET today, which will be shown in a Web cast.
 Excerpt: If we continue on our current path, by 2050 between $66 and $106 billion … Continue reading

-You know ’em: There’s been no warming for 15 years The Sun’s responsible CO2 is a trace gas in atmosphere and therefore can’t have anything to do with warming It’s been warmer before Climate is changing, but it’s not people … Continue reading
+(Updated 2016 to fix title misspelling, and updated 30 December 2018 to fix video link.)
+You know ’em: There’s been no warming for 15 years The Sun’s responsible CO2 is a trace gas in atmosphere and therefore can’t have anything … Continue reading

 This is really excellent, especially in the sketching of bounds for scientists between educating on scientific subjects, such as climate change, and just “contributing to the noise”.

 Time to get angry, with Imhofe, Barton, and the origins of fossil fuel disinformation.

 Worth supporting.
 We need more of this kind of thing.

 Steve Carson writes the Science of Doom blog, which has wonderfully technical and detailed explanations regarding atmospheric radiation and climate systems.
 He has a new post, which links to posts I had not previously seen: Radiative Atmospheres with no Convection … Continue reading